 On August 14, 2019, the Company announced the acquisition of TriSource, for up to \$65.0 million, which includes a \$5.0 million performance based earn-out.
 The acquisition was financed with a combination of cash on hand and proceeds from borrowings under the New Credit Agreement.
-See Note 4 to the audited consolidated financial statements included elsewhere in this Annual Report on Form 10-K.
+See Note 4 to the audited consolidated financial statements for the year ended December 31, 2019 included elsewhere in this prospectus.

 On October 11, 2019, the Company announced the acquisition of APS, for up to \$60.0 million, which includes a \$30.0 million performance based earn-out.
 The acquisition was financed with a combination of cash on hand and proceeds from borrowings under the New Credit Agreement.
-See Note 4 to the audited consolidated financial statements included elsewhere in this Annual Report on Form 10-K.
+See Note 4 to the audited consolidated financial statements of Repay for the year ended December 31, 2019 included elsewhere in this prospectus.